josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 "That's the _best_ thing about it!" he said with an amused grin.
 "That's the whole point!"

-In that moment I realized: we could each love and hate the exact same thing, and it could be _for the exact same reasons_.
+In that moment I realized: not only did we love and hate the exact same thing; we both had _the exact same reasons_ for it.

-Neither of us was wrong at all; we just had completely different sets of qualifications.

 ## Why we can't agree on Tailwind